mvuckovic70/survivalAnalysis/README.md

 Statistically, survival analysis is a decreasing step function (of a number of subjects survived) with the simultaneous increase of time (duration).

-More simple, if we have some statistical sample of observed customers in a mobile company, the survival analysis tries to compute the probability of their leaving / not leaving the company for some other competing company.

 There are some terms to clarify, and in order to do that, we will use the same dataset provided in churn prediction analysis:

 * Survival - if the customer stays in the company, then he survived within the group (time to event is a synonym for survival analysis)